dodobird160103/Django-Todo-App/README.md

 # Django-Todo
- Todo Application made in Django Framework that uses Docker Containerization and is deployed through Minikube.
+ Todo Application made in Django Framework that uses Docker Containerization.

  <h1> How it Works</h1>
  This project I have created represents the concepts of container orchestration and CI/CD pipelines that I have learnt.